-Lake Dillon is open year-round and serves as the world’s highest deep-water marina.
+Lake Dillon is open year-round and the Frisco Bay Marina serves as the world’s highest deep-water marina.

 With over 25 miles of shoreline there are endless things to do.
 Enjoy both motorized or non-motorized boats from the boat ramps at the two marinas, or fish from anywhere on the lake.

 In the winter, visitors can enjoy ice fishing as well as nordic skiing around Lake Dillon.